vsemionov/fleet/README.md

 ```shell
 bin/deploy.sh
 ```
+The last step imports necessary configurations and data.
-After the last step finishes, you will no longer need your virtual environment, and you can delete it.
+After this finishes, you will no longer need your virtual environment, and you can delete it.

 ### Usage
 Assuming Fleet is running on your computer, you can: